seguinleo/WindowsBestPractices/README.md

 ## 🧹Quick practices
 In order, to be repeated approximately once a month:
-* Delete your browser history, cache and cookies
-* Update the BIOS and drivers **via your motherboard's website**.
-Avoid CCleaner, Driverscloud or DriverBooster, these utilities may install outdated or non-compatible drivers with your components
 * Update the drivers for your [Nvidia](https://www.nvidia.com/Download/index.aspx?lang=en-us) or [AMD](https://www.amd.com/en/support) graphics card, use [DDU](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) to remove old drivers properly.
-DDU is **essential** because it allows you to fix crashes and performance issues on your games.
-Activate the [Message Signaled Interrupts](https://www.mediafire.com/file/ewpy1p0rr132thk/MSI_util_v3.zip) **only for graphics card** (enabled by default on AMD graphics card), it will have to be reactivated after each drivers update
+DDU is **essential** because it allows you to fix crashes and performance issues on your games
 * Update Windows via Windows Update in settings
-* Update all your softwares

 Once everything is up to date and the PC has been restarted:
+* Delete your browser history, cache and cookies
 * Delete Windows Update files (`C:/Windows/SoftwareDistribution/Download/` - Delete all folders inside to avoid errors during future updates)
 * Delete all temporary files (`Windows` + `R` - Type "%temp%" - Delete all)
 * Repair system files: `sfc /scannow`